 - FileMaker Server Schedules: setup FileMaker Server Schedules to poll DocuSign every 20 minutes for any new completed agreements (requires FileMaker Server and PHP Custom Web Publishing)

-- Webhooks: have completed PDFs pushed automatically to FileMaker within seconds of being completed (requires FileMaker Server and PHP Custom Web Publishing).
+- Webhooks: have completed PDFs pushed automatically to FileMaker within seconds of being completed (requires FileMaker Server and either the FileMaker Data API or PHP Custom Web Publishing).
 See the fmESignature Link (DocuSign Edition) Webhooks page for further details.

 We are continually updating the fmESignature Link (DocuSign Edition) file to include additional examples.
 If you would like to see an example for other features supported by the DocuSign API please let us know.